Thetford Porta Potti 365 Portable Toilet

 The detachable tank is the main portability feature, letting you carry only the waste.
 A workable large tank flush toilet with a bellows pump, but the sliding valve and flush need regular upkeep to avoid leaks and stiffness.
 It scores 78 out of 100.

 The detachable tank made dumping easier and the bellows flush works without any power.
-The slide valve got stiff on me though, and I had to lubricate it to stop a slow leak.
+The slide valve got stiff on us though, and we had to lubricate it to stop a slow leak.

 Read our full Camco 5.3-Gallon Portable Toilet review →